coder/coder-v1-cli/docs/coder_sync.md

 Establish a one way directory sync to a Coder environment

-### Synopsis

-Establish a one way directory sync to a Coder environment

 ```
 coder sync [local directory] [<env name>:<remote directory>] [flags]
 ```